Daela Gibson, B.S.

 Director of Legislation

 Hey everyone!
 My name is Brianna.
 I was born in Utah but have lived in Las Vegas since I was six weeks old.
 I graduated with high honors from Advanced Technologies Academy and as a double Bachelor of Arts in Communication and General Behavioral Science from Concordia University in Irvine, California.
 I also hold a Juris Doctorate (J.D.) from the University of Nevada, Las Vegas – Boyd School of Law.
-I hope to go on to become a district attorney.
+I am currently a Deputy District Attorney with the Clark County (NV) District Attorney’s Office.
 I am a member of the American Legion Auxiliary through my grandfather.
 I can’t wait to meet all of this year’s delegates and work closely with all of you on your legislation!

 Alyssa Black, M.Ed.